treyworks/treyworks-chat-plugin/README.md

 ### WordPress Actions and Filters

+1. Navigate to the plugin settings dashboard and locate the "Allowed Actions" section.
+Add the specific WordPress action or filter you want to use to this list.
-Add this function to your OpenAI assistant:
+2. Add this function to your OpenAI assistant:

 ```json
 {